Kiel Institute for the World Economy: Global Economic Symposium

 The institute co-hosts Germany's annual Global Economic Symposium, together with the German National Library of Economics.
 The Global Economic Symposium notably hosts the Global Solutions Summit, where politicians, NGOs, think tanks, and business leaders meet to discuss solutions to global challenges.
-The goal of the Summit is to discuss solutions to urgent global problems and present a range of policy recommendations for international organizations.
-At the 2017 Summit in Berlin, the institute presented a number of recommendations for the G-20 and G-7 concerning the digital economy, climate policy, international finance, and migration.
-The 2018 Summit had many notable guests, including Chancellor Angela Merkel and Nobel Laureate Edmund Phelps.
-At the 2019 conference, Merkel will speak alongside Heiko Maas (Federal Minister of Foreign Affairs), Peter Altmaier (Federal Minister of Economics and Energy), Katarina Barle (Federal Minister of Justice and Consumer Protection), Hubertus Heil (Federal Minister for Labor), Naoyuki Yoshino (Dean of the Asian Development Bank Institute), and Pascal Lamy (former Director-General of the World Trade Organization).
+The goal of the summit is to discuss solutions to urgent global problems and present a range of policy recommendations for international organizations.
+At the 2017 summit in Berlin, the institute presented a number of recommendations for the G-20 and G-7 concerning the digital economy, climate policy, international finance, and migration.
+The 2018 summit had many notable guests, including Chancellor Angela Merkel and Nobel Laureate Edmund Phelps.
+At the 2019 conference, Merkel was scheduled to speak alongside Heiko Maas (Federal Minister of Foreign Affairs), Peter Altmaier (Federal Minister of Economics and Energy), Katarina Barle (Federal Minister of Justice and Consumer Protection), Hubertus Heil (Federal Minister for Labor), Naoyuki Yoshino (dean of the Asian Development Bank Institute), and Pascal Lamy (former director-general of the World Trade Organization).